TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-04-25-don-t-give-up-your-php-code-for-compiler-passes-so-easily.md

 - "The business must be able to update dependency on our code"
 - "We can't predict how the price will develop"

-<strike>This not possible!</strike> - How can we do it as close as possible now?
+~~This not possible!~~ - How can we do it as close as possible now?

 Let's say the solution is fairly easy.
 Same as [Voters are to Security](https://symfony.com/doc/current/security/voters.html), we introduce 1 service `PriceCalculator` that collects all the little one `PriceModifierInterface`.